 On the southern end, you'll find Manga Island — a cluster of cat-shaped lodges designed by manga artist Shotaro Ishinomori.
 If you want to stay overnight, these are your best bet, but book months in advance.

 Bring everything: food, water, cat treats, sunscreen, and cash.
 There are no shops on the island.
 The last ferry back is usually around 3-4 PM.
-Miss it and you're stranded.
+Miss it and you're stranded — there's no hotel, no taxi, and no second chance until morning.

 The island has two villages connected by a hilly path.
 Allow 2-3 hours to explore comfortably.